Jaysce/Jukebox/README.md

   <img src="Images/preferences.png" width="500">
 </p>

-The background that appears behind the album art can be changed in preferences, which can be opened from the menu that appears when right clicking the menu bar item.
+The preferences menu can be opened by right clicking the menu bar item.
+From here you can change which app Jukebox gets music data from and the background that appears behind the album art.
+Clicking the button next to the connect option gives you the prompt to connect the music app you choose.

 ## Attributions
 - This project uses [Sparkle](https://sparkle-project.org) for update delivery